 In the early 1960s there was a decrease in the storage capacity of the Bakers Gully reservoirs, partly due to silting from the effects of forestry operations and from the fires of 1939.
 This was occurring at a time when the permanent population and tourist population of Bright was increasing.
 To alleviate the decreasing storage capacity and to meet the requirements of a growing population, a pump reservoir was installed on the Ovens River in 1983.

 The Bright Waterworks Trust employed local contractors Huggins and Kewish to construct a new weir at the off-take in the Ovens River alongside the pumping station.
-The pump reservoir had a capacity of 200 megalitres and was connected into the town’s distribution system by a rising main.
+The pump reservoir had a capacity of 200 megalitres and was connected to the town’s distribution system by a rising main.
 The new reservoir bypassed the two Bakers Gully reservoirs, which became disconnected from the town water supply, to be used only as an emergency supply.

 The stop board design of the weir meant that the river level could be raised in times of low flow, to enable the new pump to operate at its optimum efficiency.